 Thermal shock can cause the flooring system to crack and in some cases de-laminate.
 To prevent this, the floor should have a thermal expansion coefficient close to that of the concrete substrate below, good cohesive strength, and a low modulus of elasticity.
 Thickness of the floor also plays an important part.
 The top layer should be no less than 9 mm thick for water or chemical discharges from +90°C and for temperatures that are higher.

-In food processing environments, especially when renovating, installing a new floor can be a bit challenging.
+In food processing environments, especially when renovating, installing a new floor can be challenging.
 One reason is the substrate may have a high moisture content, which can affect adhesion.
 Another reason is the substrate may be contaminated with detergents and other residues from production.

 Dealing with higher than average moisture conditions is usually a matter of choice.
 Some flooring systems allow higher moisture levels in the concrete substrate than others, along with lower curing temperatures and shorter curing times of only a few hours.